esphome/esphome-docs/components/sensor/msa3xx.rst

 Binary Sensor
 -------------

 Three binary sensors available for use.
+Internal 500 ms debounce is applied for all sensors.
 For every sensor **name** is required.
 All other options from :ref:`Binary Sensor <config-binary_sensor>`.
 Shorthand notation also can be used.